+Horses can enter with a CVI.
 Horses 6 months of age or older must test negative for equine infectious anemia (EIA).
 The sample collection date for the qualifying EIA test must be within 12 months prior to the date of entry to the fair.
 The horse must be clearly and completely identified.
 Rabies vaccination is required for all horses 4 months of age and older on the date of admission to a fair.
 Vaccination must be within the past 12 months.